-Students with approved appeals may re-enter after the suspension period has lapsed, under condition of academic probation for one semester, with approval of the Dean of Student Success.
+Students with approved appeals may re-enter after the suspension period has lapsed, under condition of academic probation for one semester, with approval of the Associate Vice Chancellor for Student Success.
 Should a student fail to attain a 2.00 overall grade point average during the semester of re-entry or should a student fail to successfully complete the designated developmental corequisite or core course that caused the suspension, a one-year suspension will ensue, followed by similar readmission requirements.